Admission of Undergraduate students to Wilberforce University requires:

-Official transcripts from all colleges/universities attended (except for Wilberforce University Alumni)
+- Official transcripts from all colleges/universities attended (except for Wilberforce University Alumni)

-Three letters of recommendation and rating sheet
+- Three letters of recommendation that include completion of the application’s rating sheet

-Resume or Curriculum Vitae
+- Resume or Curriculum Vitae

-An autobiographical narrative, two to three pages in length, double-spaced and typed
+- An autobiographical narrative, two to three pages in length, double-spaced and typed

-A non-refundable application fee of $40
+- A non-refundable application fee of $40

-TOEFL (International Students) score in recent two years and a notarized statement of affidavit or support that indicates the manner financial support available to the applicant during his/her study at Wilberforce University.
+- TOEFL (International Students) score taken within the last two years, and a notarized statement that indicates the financial support available to the applicant during his/her study at Wilberforce University

-An appearance for an interview with Faculty from the College of Graduate, Adult Continuing Education Master of Science in Rehabilitation Counseling program is required for candidates prior to admission.
-Candidates are evaluated on the following criteria:
+An in-person interview with Faculty from the School of Graduate, Adult and Continuing Education and Master of Science in Rehabilitation Counseling program is required for candidates prior to admission.

-demonstrated leadership ability
+- demonstrated leadership ability

 All documents received by the School of Graduate, Adult and Continuing Education become the property of Wilberforce University.
 Under no circumstances will they be returned to the applicant or forwarded to any agency or other college or university.

-Admittance to enter the CLIMB program requires the applicant to have a minimum of 60 transferable semester (90 quarter) hours of credit from a regionally accredited college or university.
+Admittance to the CLIMB program requires an Associate Degree or a minimum of 60 transferable semester (or 90 quarter) hours of credit from a regionally accredited college or university.